Japan 7 2 Netherlands | 1 ties

 Japan's public transportation system is renowned for its punctuality, cleanliness, and efficiency.
 The Shinkansen bullet trains connect major cities like Tokyo, Kyoto, and Osaka at speeds up to 320 km/h.
 A trip from Tokyo to Kyoto costs around ¥13,000-14,000 ($90-95 USD) one-way.
 Within cities, extensive subway and train networks are easy to navigate with IC cards (Suica/Pasmo), where individual rides are ¥180-300 ($1.20-2 USD).
 English signage is prevalent in major tourist areas.
 Even remote areas are often accessible by local buses or trains.
 Getting lost is rare, and delays are minimal.
 The system is designed for visitor ease and comfort, even for non-Japanese speakers.

-The Netherlands also boasts an efficient public transport system, primarily centered around its national train network (NS) which connects cities like Amsterdam, Rotterdam, and Utrecht frequently.
+The Netherlands also has an efficient public transport system, primarily centered around its national train network (NS) which connects cities like Amsterdam, Rotterdam, and Utrecht frequently.
 A train ticket from Amsterdam to Rotterdam costs around €17 ($18.50 USD) one-way.
 Within cities, trams, buses, and metro lines are reliable.
 However, the most iconic way to get around Dutch cities is by bicycle.
 Renting a bike costs around €10-15 ($11-16.50 USD) per day.
 While effective, the sheer scale and integration of Japan's system, particularly the high-speed rail, give it an edge for covering long distances quickly and comfortably.
 Japan wins for overall efficiency, speed, and connectivity across the country.

 tabiji verdict: